awsdocs/aws-opsworks-user-guide/doc_source/registered-instances-lifecycle.md

 ## Running Setup<a name="registered-instances-lifecycle-running-setup"></a>

 The Running Setup state runs the instance's Setup recipes\.
-The details how setup works depend on the preceding state\.
+Setup works depending on the preceding state\.

 **Note**
 If you unassign the instance while it is in the Running Setup state, AWS OpsWorks Stacks sends a Shutdown command, which runs the instance's Shutdown recipes but does not stop the instance\.
 The instance moves to the [Unassigning](#registered-instances-lifecycle-unassigning) state\.